 NOTE: Income limits will be adjusted when other family members are attending college full-time.

 Before being certified to receive a specific TAP payment, students must have accrued at least a certain number of credits toward their degree while maintaining a minimum cumulative grade point average (CGPA).
-The chart below is for students who take 6 developmental credits in their first semester of study only, or received their first TAP grant prior to 2007.
-For other students receiving TAP grants please visit:
+See chart below: